Travelling with Children: Will I Sleep?

 - Stick to your routine as closely as possible.
 Are baths a part of your bedtime routine?
 Keep the bath as a part of the routine in your travel destination.
 No bathtub?
 No problem; use a sink or shower to simulate that part of the routine.
 Bring the bedtime books your little one is used to reading before drifting off into slumberland.

 - Bring a lovey.
 Does your child have a lovey who accompanies them into sleepy land every night at home?
 Bring them.
 Having a familiar friend when sleeping in a completely different environment can help your little one feel safe and secure in their new surroundings.

-- Bring some aluminium foil and tape.
+- Bring some aluminium foil or black garbage bags and tape.
 These items will be your best friends after you cover the windows and prevent the light from coming into your room at 6 am.